d8euAI8sMs/appveyor-latex-build/README.md

 ## Usage

-The script searchs for the `.latex.build` config file recursively starting from the current working directory.
+The script searches for the `.latex.build` config file recursively starting from the current working directory.

 `.latex.build` files describes a particular build:

 ```
 latex-build-command = < build command >
-latex-build-dir     = < build working directory >
+latex-work-dir      = < build working directory >
-latex-build-doc     = < build source >
+latex-input-doc     = < build source >
 ```

+We will denote the location of the `.latex.build` file as `CFG_DIR`.

-If no build command specified, `LATEX_BUILD_COMMAND` environment variable is used.
-Build command may contain environment variables.
+If no build command specified, the `LATEX_BUILD_COMMAND` environment variable will be used.
+Build command may also refer to environment variables.

-Build source option is relative to build directory.
-If no build source specified, the first `*.tex` file found starting from the given build directory is used.
+Build source option is relative to `CFG_DIR`.
+If no build source specified, the first `*.tex` file found starting from `CFG_DIR` is used.
+If the `LATEX_INPUT_DOC` environment variable is present, it will be tried first.

-Build directory may be set relative to the current working directory.
-If no build directory specified, the parent directory of the given build source is used.
-If neither build source nor build directory specified, the first `*.tex` file found starting from the current working directory is used and build directory is set to its parent directory.
+Working directory is also relative to `CFG_DIR`.
+If no working directory specified, `CFG_DIR` is used instead.
+If the `LATEX_WORK_DIR` environment variable is present, it will be tried first.

-The minimal configuration is empty `.latex.build` file and `LATEX_BUILD_COMMAND` environment variable set.
+The minimal configuration is empty `.latex.build` file and the `LATEX_BUILD_COMMAND` environment variable set.

+Whether the build script should fail the build is controlled via the `FAIL_BUILD_ON_ERROR` environment variable (possible values are `true` or `yes`, case insensitive).